seoeunlim1216/squeak_mouse/README.md

 This is the beginner project, Squeak, with a few design changes to add a personal touch.
+I used the bambu Squeak mouse base kit and built around it.
 It was created on OnShape and took about 8 hours to create.
 I made this because I wanted to create a mouse that fits my hand perfectly.
 I also wanted a personalized mouse that had designs of the things I liked.
 It was also a good beginner's project to introduce me to CAD because I have never 3D modeled before.